-On October 21, 2024, the Company signed a Technology License Agreement and a Consulting Agreement (collectively, the "Agreements") with Hunan Chenyu Fuji New Energy Technology Co.
-Ltd ("Chenyu"), an Anode Active Material ("AAM") manufacturer headquartered in Changsha City, China to assist with the design, construction and operation of a commercial AAM facility at the Company's planned site in Warren, Ohio, which is anticipated to be built subject to project financing.
+On October 21, 2024, the Company signed a Technology License Agreement ("TLA") and a Consulting Agreement ("Consulting Agreement", collectively, the "Agreements") with Hunan Chenyu Fuji New Energy Technology Co.
+Ltd ("Chenyu"), an Anode Active Material ("AAM") manufacturer headquartered in Changsha City, China, to assist with the design, construction and operation of a commercial AAM facility at the Company's planned site in Warren, Ohio, subject to project financing.

-Under the Technology License Agreement ("TLA"), Chenyu grants the Company an exclusive license to certain AAM technologies in return for the payment of royalties applied to net revenues received from the sale in each calendar quarter of AAM products manufactured using the technology.
+Under the TLA, Chenyu granted the Company an exclusive license to use leading technology in AAM manufacturing to produce battery materials for the U.S. domestic supply chain in return for the payment of royalties applied to net revenues received from the sale in each calendar quarter of AAM products manufactured using the technology.
+The applicable royalty percentage is as high as 3.0% and, using a stair-step method, as low as 0.6% based on the total net revenue and product manufactured.

-Under the Consulting Agreement, Chenyu will provide advice and guidance relating to the design, construction, commissioning and operations of an AAM commercial plant in return for the payment of milestone fees which tracks events progressing from the commencement of work on the Ohio AAM plant by hiring an engineering, procurement and construction management firm through ultimately to the Company successfully qualifying licensed products manufactured at the plant with a U.S. customer.
+Under the Consulting Agreement, Chenyu will provide advice and guidance relating to the design, construction, commissioning and operations of an AAM commercial plant in return for the payment of milestone fees which track events progressing from the commencement of work on the Ohio AAM plant by hiring an engineering, procurement and construction management firm through ultimately to the Company successfully qualifying licensed products manufactured at the plant with a U.S. customer.
 The Consulting Agreement includes consulting and advisory services for agreed upon fees.
-The first milestone payment of \$400,000 was made in November 2024.
+The first milestone payment of \$400,000 was made in November 2024 upon signing the Agreements.